TinkerTools/poltype2/README.md

 # [406, 402, 404] = [[2], [5], [1]]
 angle 406 402 404 109.848375 123.34
 ```
+* The first number in the angle parameter line is force constant and the second is the equilbrium angle length

 ##### Stretch-Bend Parameter Definitions Example
 ```